Table of Contents

 To use your organization's login, refer to our article on Using Federated Identity login on Mobile Apps.

-If your firm stores its documents at the EU or AU datacentres, you can choose to access your service by clicking on the ellipses on the login page.
-There you will have the option to choose either the US (Vault) service, the EU service, or the AU service.
+If your firm stores its documents at the UK, DE, or AU datacentres, you can choose to access your service by clicking on the ellipses on the login page.
+There you will have the option to choose either the US (Vault) service, the UK service, the DE service, or the AU service.
 The US service is the default.

 The main navigation buttons include Search, Home, Cabinets, Recent Documents, Offline, Upload, and Settings.